 Back in March 2020, many of us had to drop our daily routines and turn our homes into offices overnight—the OpenView team included.
 Having to balance 24/7 childcare and homeschooling, sharing Wi-Fi bandwidth with other remote workers and learners in the household, and figuring out Slack and Zoom… it was a lot to get used to.

-Eight months in, we’re feeling much more comfortable working from home, but we sure do miss being at the office together.
-We’ve learned a lot—about ourselves and this new way of working—and we wanted to share some of those lessons here:
+One year in, we’re feeling much more comfortable working from home, but we’re hoping that we can safely return to our office by the end of this year.
+We’ve learned a lot over these past 12 months—about ourselves and this new way of working—and our team wanted to share some of those lessons here:

 - It’s always snack time.

 - If you use filters, always test your video before joining a Zoom call—unless you really are a cat.

 - Closets and dining room tables make excellent home offices in a pinch.

 - The best way to make that pile of laundry behind you disappear?
 Two words: Zoom background.

 - My pets are so happy to have me home all day—and seeing a cat walk across someone’s screen or a dog pop up for pats during a call is normal (and welcomed).